dlunizg/dlunizg.github.io/labs/lab2en.md

 and overall classification accuracy.
-We recommend that function receives the data, the correct class indices, and the required tensorflow operations.
+We recommend that function receives the data, the correct class indices, and the required pytorch operations.
 Be careful not to invoke the training operation.
 The function should output
 the recovered indicators to the console.